 Conclusion

-Studying for the MCAT in less time is possible with the right strategies and mindset.
-Students can effectively maximize their study time by implementing efficient study techniques such as creating a schedule, utilizing available resources, focusing on high-yield topics, practicing with realistic practice exams, and seeking help when needed.
+Taking the MCAT within a limited time can be achieved by you if you use the best strategies and mindset.
+Students can organize and effectively use their study time by structuring their study plans and using available resources, focusing on critical topics, taking realistic practice exams, and asking for help when needed.

 References